ExtremeFLOW/neko/doc/pages/user-file.md

 See the relevant sections on the [fluid](#case-file_fluid-ic) and [scalar](#case-file_scalar) initial conditions in the [case file page](#case-file) for more details.

 The associated user functions for the fluid and/or scalar initial conditions can then be added to the user file.
-An example for the fluid, inspired from the [advecting cone example](https://github.com/ExtremeFLOW/neko/blob/aa72ad9bf34cbfbac0ee893c045639fdd095f80a/examples/advecting_cone/advecting_cone.f90#L48), is shown below.
+An example for the fluid taken from the [advecting cone example](https://github.com/ExtremeFLOW/neko/blob/aa72ad9bf34cbfbac0ee893c045639fdd095f80a/examples/advecting_cone/advecting_cone.f90#L48-L75), is shown below.

 ```.f90